 As the impact of the coronavirus evolves, we will work closely with state officials, our members and strategic partners to share the latest information.
 We’ll continue to update this page as new resources become available, so please check back daily.
 In the meantime, we encourage everyone to practice good health habits.

-*The Florida Small Business Development Center (SBDC) at UCF in Lake County will help vet eligibility for both loan programs and help review application documents.
+*The Florida Small Business Development Center (SBDC) at UCF in Lake County will help vet eligibility for the Florida Bridge Loan Program and help review application documents.
 For more information, Lake County businesses can contact the local SBDC offices at 352.404.7338 (Groveland) or 352.602.4575 (Mt.
 Dora).

 We will be sharing more information in the weeks ahead as best as possible, as the situation is fluid and resources are updated constantly.
 If our team can assist you in any other way, please call (352) 343-9647 or email us at firstname.lastname@example.org or email@example.com.